Samsung Gear VR: Tricks And Hacks Guide

 Links and resources

 Want more?
 Here are some of the best resources.
+And if you have an HTC Vive, check out our massive HTC Vive Tricks and Hacks guide.

 - http://roadtovr.com One of the original enthusiast virtual reality sites, covering news about VR development